thatsus/vue-resource-mocker/README.md

 The matching portions of the request path are sent as additional parameters to the function.

-If the request path includes a query string it is ignored.
+If the request path includes a query string it is ignored while matching.

 If more than one route matches, the first one is used.